 Use your door or window frame to hide cables using electrical staples or wire ties.

 Crown molding runs along the edge of the ceiling and adds a decorative touch to any room.
 However, you may not realize that many crown molding options include space behind and above them for wires.
 You will want to place the projector as close to the crown molding as possible once you have all the installation material to eliminate any length of wire running across the middle of your ceiling.
-This method requires cable ties or electrical staples and a bit of home improvement knowledge, so you may want to get help from an expert.
+This method requires cable ties or electrical staples and some home improvement knowledge, so you may want help from an expert.

 You may be able to hide your cables from the ceiling by feeding them through the ceiling and walls that the cord runs along.
 You would need to cut a small hole in the ceiling above the projector and run the wire from the ceiling to the projector and down the wall to the outlet.
 This method can be complicated to do if you are not into home improvement or construction.
 Because of this difficulty and the electrical work, you should probably hire a professional for the convenience of installation of this option for you.